-On NPR’s podcast Hidden Brain, listen to David Moss argue to Shankar Vedantam that U.S. political systems are much more resilient than Americans realize—and that conflict, however bitter it may seem, can be productive:
+On the NPR podcast Hidden Brain, listen to David Moss make the case to Shankar Vedantam that U.S. political systems are much more resilient than Americans realize—and that conflict, however bitter it may seem, can be productive:

 “This absolutely splendid book is a triumph on every level.
 A first-rate history of the United States, it is beautifully written, deeply researched, and filled with entertaining stories.
-For anyone who wants to see our democracy flourish, this is the book to read.”—Doris Kearns Goodwin, author of Team of Rivals
+For anyone who wants to see our democracy flourish, this is the book to read.”—Doris Kearns Goodwin

 To all who say our democracy is broken—riven by partisanship, undermined by extremism, corrupted by wealth—history offers hope.
 In nearly every generation since the nation’s founding, critics have lodged similar complaints, and yet the nation is still standing.
 In Democracy: A Case Study, Harvard Business School professor David Moss reveals that the United States has often thrived on conflict.